Welcome to Layer Culture!

 Sometimes I like to document the journey.
 I shoot videos and take photographs of the people, places, and objects that inspire me.

-Traveling to South America has taken me to new levels in my life.
+Traveling to Latin America has taken me to new levels in my life.

 The culture, learning Spanish, living with families, and all that I have experienced – now there is no turning back.